pahautelman/pahautelman-blog/docs/tutorials/build-your-local-ai/build-your-local-ai.md

 Large Language Models (LLMs) have become indispensable tools for many of us.
 Whether you’re using them to process text, learn new concepts, generate code solutions, automate workflows, or enjoy chatting with your computer buddy — they’re changing how we work and create.

-Large Language Models (LLMs) have become indispensable tools for many of us.
-Whether you’re using them to process text, learn new concepts, generate code solutions, automate workflows, or enjoy chatting with your computer buddy — they’re changing how we work and create.

 But there’s a catch with popular services like OpenAI, Anthropic, or Perplexity: they often come with limitations:

 * **Cost**: Monthly subscriptions or per-token pricing can add up quickly